Carolina GoldRediscovering the former Brewer Gold Mine in South Carolina

 Phase 1 Drilling Program Highlights:

-- Partial Results from 3 holes confirm significant continuity of gold mineralization well below former mine.
+- Results to date confirm significant continuity of gold mineralization well below former mine.

 - Hole 5, from 56 meters’ vertical depth (immediately below the bottom of the former mine), intersected 181.6 meters of 1.24 g/t gold, including: 152 meters of 1.4 g/t gold; 75 meters of 2.14 g/t gold; 24.2 meters of 4.26 g/t gold; and 3 meters of 24.3 g/t gold.